irrealis/r-datascience-samples-and-guidelines/04-exploratory-data-analysis/02-exploratory-graphs/README.md

 - Explore/reject/suggest basic questions/hypotheses.
 - Suggest subsequent modeling strategies.

-What are five simple one-dimensional summaries of data useful in exploratory analysis?
+What are five simple single-variable summaries of data useful in exploratory analysis?
 - Five-number summary
 - Boxplot and overlay
 - Histogram, rug, and overlay
 - Density plot (kernel density estimation)

+What are two simple two-dimensional summaries of data useful in exploratory analysis?
 - Barplot

-What's a simple two-dimensional summary of data useful in exploratory analysis?
-Scatterplot.
+- Scatterplot.

 Describe a traditional five-number summary.
 The traditional five numbers are: